v-kay/CarService/README.md

 http://localhost:8083/v2/api-docs

+### Docker

+Run above package command to build jar and then run the following command to create docker image

+docker build -t heycar-service .

+Run the image using the command

+docker run -p 8083:8083 heycar-service

 ### Health Check

 To check the application health, endpoints are exposed by spring boot actuator.
 Here is the url